geoeo/henzai/README.md

-# Henzai (偏在)
+# Henzai (遍在)

-Henzai (偏在) meaning ubiquitous, is a cross platform 3D rendering engine using the .NetCore framework.
+Henzai (遍在) meaning ubiquitous, is a cross platform 3D rendering engine using the .NetCore framework.

 ## Dependencies